-Emergency shelters are allowed by-right in the Public Facilities (PF) Zone.
-Large emergency shelters are limited to a maximum of fifty individuals except during extreme weather or natural disaster events.
-Smaller homeless shelters are allowed by-right in C3 and LC zones and serve up to ten individuals (Zoning Code §26-88-127).
-Neither type of emergency shelter requires additional discretionary review.
+Emergency homeless shelters are allowed by-right in the Public Facilities (PF)M1 Zone., and also in the Public Facilities (PF) \neq Zone on sites within urban service areas. -Large emergency shelters are limited to a maximum of fifty individuals except during extreme weather or natural disaster events.
+Small-scale homeless shelters are allowed by-right in C3 and LC zones and serve up to ten individuals (Zoning Code §-§26-88-127).
+Neither type of emergency shelter requires additional discretionary review in these zones.